 How to become a great meeting and workshop facilitator

 Facilitation asks to balance the goals of the meeting, the social dynamics of the team, and all while creating an environment that is a participation democracy where everyone is able to be heard.
 It is a rare skill, mainly because few companies take the time to teach the skills and often because feel you have to be an extrovert to be good at it (which isn’t true).
-In this episode, we will look at what it takes to be a great facilitator, what you shouldn’t do, the actions and behaviors you will need, and share a playbook to creating the best meetings and workshops.
+In this episode, we will look at what it takes to be a great facilitator, what you shouldn’t do, the actions and behaviors you will need, and share a playbook for creating the best meetings and workshops.

-One of the skills that I have come to appreciate over the years, and think is really undervalued, is someone who is a great facilitator.
-It is critical to so much of what we do as creatives in meetings, workshops, brainstorms, interviews and more.
+One of the skills that I have come to appreciate over the years and think is really undervalued is someone who is a great facilitator.
+It is critical to so much of what we do as creatives in meetings, workshops, brainstorms, interviews, and more.
 Yet I have found that it is just one more thing that companies do not teach and not enough people know.
 Too many people think you have to be an extrovert or possess some special social skills to be a good facilitator but that isn’t true.

 So like the intent of so many other episodes of this, let’s fix that problem.
 In this episode, we will look at what it takes to be a great facilitator, what you shouldn’t do, the actions and behaviors you will need, and share a playbook to creating the best meetings and workshops.